 Where to Go for New York Addiction Help

 If you or a loved one is suffering from an addiction, find an addiction specialist now.
-Family First provides an interventionist in New York, with the option to be sent to treatment immediately.
+Family First provides an interventionist in New York, with the option for the addicted individual to be sent to treatment immediately.
 Our specialists will meet with you and your family to establish an effective intervention.

 Drug and alcohol addictions tear families apart, as family members don’t understand how to stop a loved one’s decline into addiction.
 Thus, our team of intervention counselors will help you understand your loved one’s behaviors and find him or her the long-term help needed.